Lance LeGault: Career

 LeGault was on screen in a variety of programs including the short lived series Werewolf in 1987.
 In 1980, he starred with Kenny Rogers in the television movie The Gambler.
 He made a few appearances on the second season of Dynasty as gangster Ray Bonning.
-He appeared on Knight Rider in the pilot episode "Knight of the Phoenix" and appeared (as a different character) in the season 2 episode "Knight in Shining Armor"; and played three different characters in Airwolf (in To Snare a Wolf, Sweet Britches as villains, and Wildfire in a comparatively rare good guy role) as well as doing the voice-overs for the series' 1st Season "saga sell" teasers.
+He appeared on Knight Rider in the pilot episode "Knight of the Phoenix" and appeared (as a different character) in the season 2 episode "Knight in Shining Armor"; and played three different characters in Airwolf (in "To Snare a Wolf" and "Sweet Britches" as villains, and "Wildfire" in a comparatively rare good guy role) as well as doing the voice-overs for the series' first Season "saga sell" teasers.
 He guest-starred on yet another hit 1980s television series Dallas as Al Halliday in 1989.
 In 1984 he also starred in Murder, She Wrote, Season 4 Episode 20.

 Often playing stern colonels, the low-pitched, gravelly-voiced actor portrayed Colonel Glass in the 1981 comedy Stripes, starring Bill Murray and John Candy.

 He made many guest appearances on television series, his appearances ranged from The Rockford Files (episodes "Claire" and "A Deadly Maze"), Gunsmoke, Barbary Coast, Logan's Run, Police Woman, Battlestar Galactica, The Incredible Hulk (episode "The Antowuk Horror"), Wonder Woman, Buck Rogers in the 25th Century, The Dukes of Hazzard (episode "The Runaway"), T. J. Hooker, Tales of the Gold Monkey, Voyagers!, MacGyver, Simon & Simon, Sledge Hammer!, Star Trek: The Next Generation, Renegade and Crusade.
 He appeared on Land of the Giants in the first-season episode "Underground" as a police officer.

 LeGault's last role was in the 2013 film Prince Avalanche, and the film is dedicated to him.